kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 They optimize different values.

-## The Better Ecosystem Metric Is "Time to Correct Solution"
+## The Better Ecosystem Metric Is "Time to Correct Solution" { #time-to-correct-solution }

 Ultimately, developers do not care how many answers exist.